Santa Cruz de la Zarza: Location

-It is located in the northeast region of the province of Toledo, in the border between Toledo, Madrid and Cuenca far 85, 83 and 101 km of its provincial capitals respectively.
+It is located in the northeast region of the province of Toledo, on the border between Toledo, Madrid and Cuenca.
+It is located 85, 83, and 101 km from the provincial capitals, respectively.
 Its length is 264.54 km^{2}, and its altitude is 790 m.
-Bordered by the municipalities of Villamanrique de Tajo and Fuentidueña de Tajo in the north, on the province of Madrid; Villarrubia de Santiago and Villatobas, the east; Corral de Almaguer and Cabezamesada, in the south; all of them in the province of Toledo; and Tarancón, Zarza de Tajo, Fuente de Pedro Naharro and Horcajo de Santiago, west, in the province of Cuenca.
+Bordered by the municipalities of Villamanrique de Tajo and Fuentidueña de Tajo in the north, in the province of Madrid; Villarrubia de Santiago and Villatobas, the east; Corral de Almaguer and Cabezamesada, in the south; all of them in the province of Toledo; and Tarancón, Zarza de Tajo, Fuente de Pedro Naharro and Horcajo de Santiago, west, in the province of Cuenca.
 The township is crossed by the River Tagus.
 Its location in the northeastern part of the high plateau known as the Mesa de Ocaña offers from the top, with levels higher than 800 m, one of the best perspectives on the valley Tagus.

 It can be seen Santa Cruz de la Zarza in Google Maps.